alexmickelson-2025/raft-Cortlynd101/README.md

 - [X] 7.
 When a follower does get an AppendEntries message, it resets the election timer. (i.e. it doesn't start an election even after more than 300ms)
 - [X] 8.
 Given an election begins, when the candidate gets a majority of votes, it becomes a leader. (think of the easy case; can use two tests for single and multi-node clusters)
 - [X] 9.
 Given a candidate receives a majority of votes while waiting for unresponsive node, it still becomes a leader.
-- [ ] 10.
+- [X] 10.
 A follower that has not voted and is in an earlier term responds to a RequestForVoteRPC with yes. (the reply will be a separate RPC)
-- [ ] 11.
+- [X] 11.
 Given a candidate server that just became a candidate, it votes for itself.
-- [ ] 12.
+- [X] 12.
 Given a candidate, when it receives an AppendEntries message from a node with a later term, then candidate loses and becomes a follower.
-- [ ] 13.
+- [X] 13.
 Given a candidate, when it receives an AppendEntries message from a node with an equal term, then candidate loses and becomes a follower.
-- [ ] 14.
+- [X] 14.
 If a node receives a second request for vote for the same term, it should respond no. (again, separate RPC for response)
-- [ ] 15.
+- [X] 15.
 If a node receives a second request for vote for a future term, it should vote for that node.
-- [ ] 16.
+- [X] 16.
 Given a candidate, when an election timer expires inside of an election, a new election is started.
-- [ ] 17.
+- [X] 17.
 When a follower node receives an AppendEntries request, it sends a response.
-- [ ] 18.
+- [X] 18.
 Given a candidate receives an AppendEntries from a previous term, then rejects.
-- [ ] 19.
+- [X] 19.
 When a candidate wins an election, it immediately sends a heart beat.
-- [ ] 20. (testing persistence to disk will be a later assignment)